What is Settlement? Contact An Austin Settlement Attorney

 Settlement has become increasingly common in Texas courts.
 Most cases that would have gone to trial years ago are now being settled before ever reaching a jury.
 Cost is a primary reason for the change.
 As the cost of litigating a matter has risen due to inflation and other factors, parties have naturally found other ways to resolve business disputes.

-At my Texas law firm, I represent businesses throughout Austin and Central Texas as well as from other states, helping my clients resolve litigation favorably, avoid the risks of trial, and minimize the cost of litigation effectively.
+At my Texas law firm, I represent businesses throughout Austin and Central Texas as well as from other states, helping my clients resolve litigation as favorably as possible and minimize the cost of litigation effectively.
 My goal is to achieve resolutions to legal problems and to reach those resolutions while keeping my clients’ business objectives in mind.
 To maximize results while minimizing costs, I often aid my clients in negotiating settlements, usually employing alternative dispute resolution methods, such as mediation, to reach settlement.

 Trial Preparation and Settlement